dankla90/EncounterWebsite.github.io/README.md

 # EncounterWebsite.github.io
 A website where I am making my encounter generator with semantic attachment to the encounters.
-You can see the website at https://dankla90.github.io/EncounterWebsite.github.io/ I hope to have it running soon
+You can see the website at dndencounter.no
+The site should be up and running!